 - The surviving spouse or relative of a dead pancreatitis victim

-- Anyone who has pancreatitis but has NOT survived pain free for at least 10 years and is still sick
+- Anyone who has pancreatitis, is still sick and has NOT been pain-free for at least 5-10 years

 The information, from any of the above sources, on a diet for acute or chronic pancreatitis and how to heal your pancreas is in all probability WRONG.